OULibraries/msys2-setup/02-ssh.md

 chmod +x ssh-agent.sh && \
 mv ssh-agent.sh /etc/profile.d/
 ```
-This script checks to make sure that the ssh-agent keymanager is running and has access to your keys when you open a new MSYS2 shell.
+This script checks to make sure that the ssh-agent key manager is running and has access to your keys when you open a new MSYS2 shell.
+Once you've installed it, quit and restart MSYS2.
+You should get asked to enter your the passphrase required to uncock the key that you just created, after which your key will be available to ssh.

 ## Set up your SSH Key at GitHub